n-gottschalt/MovieDB/README.md

 	Storyboard
 	Design Docs
 	HashMaps
 The best way to learn is by doing!
-Also I wanted to take a second to dedicate this project to my beautiful, smart, funny wife Becky, who supported me through this whole project.
 Now on to the instructions and overview.

 This program is a simple Movie database that takes advantage of the IMDB